-The Pullman Porter: "World's Most Perfect Servant" Or Symbol of Racial Oppression?
+The Pullman Porter: 'World's Most Perfect Servant' Or Symbol Of Racial Oppression?

 Was he “the world’s most perfect servant,” as Pullman’s advertising boasted, or a symbol of racial oppression?
 Icon of gracious travel, or underpaid victim?
 And what of his contributions to the modern civil rights movement?

-Monday on Up to Date, we mark the Martin Luther King, Jr. holiday with a conversation with Peter Hansen, editor of Railroad History about how more than 40 years after the Pullman Company went out of business, attitudes about its frontline employees reflect our continued ambivalence.
+In this encore broadcast, a conversation with Peter Hansen, editor of Railroad History about how more than 40 years after the Pullman Company went out of business, attitudes about its frontline employees reflect our continued ambivalence.